timmyjose-projects/garvel/design/Scratch.md

     will also be persisted in the GC root directory.
 If this file is not present, then all the dependencies will have to be fetched again (for example, as a result of `garvel uninstall`).

+    IMPORTANT: Mapping between semver and Maven naming schemes needs to be taken care of in future versions.
+Right now, the scheme is to use major + minor + [path] + [prerelease | build | prerelease + build] and then let any errors be handled when actually fetching the artifact from the repository.